kasem-sm/SlimeKT/docs/modules/android/ui_modules.md

 ## [Common UI Module](https://github.com/kasem-sm/SlimeKT/tree/dev/common-ui)

-Contains Jetpack Compose UI components which are almost stateless (reusable).
-Compose Modifier utils, Theme files such as Colors, Fonts also reside in this module too.
+It contains Jetpack Compose UI components, which are stateless and reusable.
+Compose Modifier utilities and theme files such as colors and fonts also reside in this module.

 ## [UI Core Module](https://github.com/kasem-sm/SlimeKT/tree/dev/ui-core)

-Contains utilities and classes such as UiEvent, FlowUtils etc. that are required by every UI Module.
+Contains utilities and classes such as UiEvent, FlowUtils, etc. that are required by every UI Module.

 ## [Navigation Module](https://github.com/kasem-sm/SlimeKT/tree/dev/navigation)

-Responsible for handling app's navigation.
-All the screen modules are a dependency to the Navigation module.
-It constructs the Navigation Graph of the app.
+Responsible for handling the navigation of the app.
+All the screen modules are a dependency on the navigation module.
+It constructs the navigation graph for the app.

 ## [Data Module](https://github.com/kasem-sm/SlimeKT/tree/dev/data)

-Handles `data` related work such as creation and persistence of Database, session and task management, caching data etc.
+Handles data-allied tasks such as creation and persistence of databases, session and task management, caching data, etc.

 ## UI Modules

-Every screen is a module that contains Screen UI made with Jetpack Compose, Screen's state and it's ViewModel.
-Feature interactors are a dependency to screen modules.
-The ViewModel exposes `viewState` to the screen.
+Every screen is a module that contains a screen UI made with Jetpack Compose, the screen's state, and its ViewModel.
+They are dependent on feature interactors.
+The ViewModel exposes a (single) view state to the screen.